aljokha/murshid-capstone/WRITEUP.md

 SMOKE TEST: PASSED
 ```

+The two collections are genuinely separate, which is what makes routing
+meaningful — two retrievers pointed at one store would make routing change
-Isolation — each store is blind to the other's subject matter:
+nothing.
+Each store is blind to the other's subject matter:

 ```
 academic store, asked about LIBRARY HOURS: